-- Data on electricity consumption in Road are available from 2017. - The increase in electricity consumption in Rail for 2017 is due to a new survey started by the Ministry of Infrastructure in 2018. - Direct use of solar thermal and geothermal heat is available from 2009.
+- Breaks occur between 2017 and 2018 for electricity consumption data (in particular, for Machinery and Construction) due to a change in the sample frames and sample sizes used in surveys. - Data on electricity consumption in Road are available from 2017. - In 2017, the apparent increase in electricity consumption in Rail is due to improved data provided by a new survey launched by the Ministry of Infrastructure in 2018.

-• Surveys for data on heat consumption are available from 2003 onwards for the residential, industry and energy sectors.
+- Direct use of solar thermal and geothermal heat is available from 2009. - Surveys for data on heat consumption are available from 2003 onwards for the residential, industry and energy sectors.
 Prior to 2003, the data have been estimated by the Slovenian administration.